Kush614/SchemaSquad/README.md

  - Mount your Google Drive in Colab

 2. **Execute the Analysis**:
- - Open the these notebooks one by one in Google Colab
+ - Open the notebooks in Google Colab
  - Update the path variables to point to your dataset location
  - Run all cells sequentially